Episode 58

 Speaker:

-but also the Appalachians
+but also the Appalachians.
+During

 Speaker:

-presidential campaign.
-In 1964, President
+his presidential campaign in 1964, President

 Speaker: